-- conventional internal combustion engine (ICE) vehicles (spark and compression ignition) - hybrid vehicles (spark and compression ignition) - plug-in hybrids (spark and compression ignition) - · electric cars with different drive ranges - hydrogen fuel cell vehicles
+- conventional internal combustion engine (ICE) vehicles (spark and compression ignition) - hybrid vehicles (spark and compression ignition) - plug-in hybrids (spark and compression ignition) - electric cars with different drive ranges - hydrogen fuel cell vehicles

 The model takes into account the costs of short- and long-term efficiency improvements in personal transport distinguishing numerous options for engine (e.g. reduced engine friction, the starter/alternator, or transmission improvements) and non-engine measures (e.g. tyres, aerodynamics, downsizing, light-weighting or lighting).
 In addition, it uses projections for the costs of key technologies such as batteries (NiMH and Li-ion) and fuel cells.
-The pace of technology cost reductions is then calculated using learning curves at technology-specific learning rates.

-&lt;sup>4 Originally developed to describe the growth of populations and autocatalytic chemical reactions, logit functions can be applied to analyse the stock turnover in different sectors of the energy system.
+4 Originally developed to describe the growth of populations and autocatalytic chemical reactions, logit functions can be applied to analyse the stock turnover in different sectors of the energy system.
 Here, it uses the cost-competitiveness of technology options as an indicator for the pace of growth.